ibnuda/fpmortals/manuscript/complete.md

 A> the boilerplate, but there is the potential for a typo to ruin our day: if two A> members of the algebra have the same type signature, we might not notice.
 A>
-A> Sebuah plugin kompiler yang secara otomatis memproduksi plat cetak `scalaz.Free` A> akan sangat membantu ekosistem Scalaz!
+A> Sebuah plugin kompilator yang secara otomatis memproduksi plat cetak `scalaz.Free` A> akan sangat membantu ekosistem Scalaz!
 Tidak hanya menyusahkan bila kita harus A> menulis plat cetak secara manual, namun juga ada kemungkinan sebuah salah ketik A> merusak hari kita: bila ada dua anggota dari aljabar yang mempunyai dua penanda